This Simple Cooking Hack Will Keep Your Christmas Ham From Drying Out

-The experts at MyRecipe claim those methods will likely backfire and cause you to slice into dried out meat.
-This might sound like a strange comparison, but think about how your lips can still feel parched despite using a lot of chapstick.
+The experts at MyRecipes.com claim those methods will likely backfire and cause you to slice into dried-out meat.
+This might sound like a strange comparison, but think about how your lips can still feel parched despite using a lot of lip balm.
 It’s a similar idea here with the ham.

-Instead, all you need is half a cup of wine or stock poured at the bottom of your pan and then cover the ham with foil before popping it in the oven.
+Instead, all you need to do is pour half a cup of wine or stock into the bottom of your pan and then cover the ham with foil before popping it in the oven.
 According to the website, all of that liquid will get soaked up and “infuse moisture into the meat throughout the baking process.”
 If you want to glaze the ham, you can remove the foil before brushing that on and cooking for a bit longer (usually about 20 to 30 minutes depending on your recipe).

 Another important tip for pulling a juicy Christmas ham out of the oven: Don’t go for boneless meat.
 Sure, it’s easier to carve up, but MyRecipes says ham with bones (or just partially de-boned) will retain more moisture.
 Plus, you can use the discarded bones for savory soups and stews — win-win!

 Once your ham is done cooking, there’s one last thing to keep in mind — don’t carve it up immediately.
-Like most baked or roasted meats, allowing your Christmas ham to rest for about 15 to 20 minutes before slicing to ensure the best flavor and also make it easier to cut into.
+Like with most baked or roasted meats, allowing your Christmas ham to rest for about 15 to 20 minutes before slicing ensures the best flavor and also makes it easier to cut into.
 You can click here for some more helpful ham carving tips.